apedrouzoulloa/cyclomultiquadratic/README.md

 This repository contains the code required to generate the figures included in the work:

-Iván Blanco-Chacón, Alberto Pedrouzo-Ulloa, Rahinatou Yuh Njah, Beatriz Barbero-Lucas.
+Iván Blanco-Chacón, Alberto Pedrouzo-Ulloa, Rahinatou Yuh Njah Nchiwo, Beatriz Barbero-Lucas.
 "Fast Polynomial Arithmetic in Homomorphic Encryption with Cyclo-Multiquadratic Fields," arXiv 2304.04619, 2023.

 ## Citation